caseymcc/akaze/README.md

 ## Current status
-- Eigen has replaced OpenCV in API
+- Eigen has replaced OpenCV in API (Standard, OpenCL, and Cuda)
+- OpenCL version is working (rough implementation complete)
+  - Needs optimization
+  - Needs matcher
+- Cuda version is working
 - FastAkaze changes have not been implemented
-- OpenCL version (rough implementation almost complete)
- - Feature point extraction complete
- - Descriptor extraction almost complete
- - Planning a brute force matcher
-- CUDA version (currently disabled)
- - Implementation moved to libAKAZE::cuda
- - Functionality current not tested
- - Need to modify API to work off eigen

 ## Benchmarks
 The following benchmarks are measured on the img1.pgm in the iguazu dataset provided by the original authors, and are averages over 100 runs.
 The computer is a 16 core Xeon running at 2.6 GHz with 32 GB of RAM and an Nvidia Titan X (Maxwell).
 The operating system is Ubuntu 14.04, with CUDA 8.0.